 View your reading history

 Login to your library account by selecting My Account.
-Type in your name as it appears on the front of your risd ID and the 14-digit barcode number on the back of your ID.
+Type in your first name and the 14-digit barcode number on the back of your ID.

 Select My Reading History